niekert/reconsume/README.md

 # Reconsume

-Reconsume is a set of re-usable React components and higher order functions that help you solve common problems when building a UI for your app
+Reconsume is a set of re-usable React components and higher order functions that makes it easier for you to deal with state of components higher in the render tree.

 ## The problem